GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 * User interfaces should be minimal and have intent.
-They can range from a simple icon, such as the [AMP validator][amp-validator] extension shown above, to opening a new window with a form, like the [PackageTrack][packagetrack] extension shown below.
+They can range from a simple icon, such as the [AMP validator][amp-validator] extension shown above, to opening a new window with a form, like the [Google Similar Pages][similar-pages-extension] extension shown below.

-{% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/nMdr0cEZ0TOANuztuW1y.png", alt="Screenshot of
+{% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/oR9iCEgY2889Z3mHHLll.png", alt="Screenshot of Google
-PackageTrack extension form window", width="400", height="1073" %}
+Similar Pages extension", width="334", height="597" %}

 ## Hello extensions {: #hello-extensions }